-Students in this course may use Generative AI tools, such as ChatGPT, only for idea generation (not to draft or write papers or extended assignments) in assignments outside of the classroom and must include a citation describing any usage.
-Please contact Professor Ames if you have any questions about this policy.
+Students in this course may only use Generative AI tools, such as ChatGPT, for idea generation in assignments outside of the classroom and must include a citation describing any usage.
+Please contact me if you have any questions about this policy.